-What is website UX?
+What is website user experience?

 UX, or user experience, is how the end user experiences a product or service and how they interact with it.
-It’s not only about how easy things are to use, but also relates to how users perceive their experiences and whether they feel confident and positive about the organisation providing them.
+It’s not only about how easy things are to use but also relates to how users perceive their experiences and whether they feel confident and positive about the organisation providing them.

 But UX is still a relatively new concept, and it’s often helpful to review and refresh the business case for UX, whether for your own company’s benefit or to help others get on board with the idea.
 But before we dive into specific business verticals, let’s explore some key UX statistics on the benefits of great user experience…

 Is a minimum expectation for customers